FabioYyc/PML-final-project/Report.md

 ![bar plot](https://github.com/FabioYyc/PML-final-project/blob/master/Rplot.png)

+## Further processing of the dataset
+After removing variables which all the values are NAs, we still find many variables has very few values, we need to remove those predictors with near zero variance functions remove the columns are not related to making predictions *The training set was sampled down to to 2000 rows because the computing power of my pc

 ```
-##After removing variables which all the values are NAs, we still find many variables has very few
-##values, we need to remove those predictors with near zero variance functions
-##remove the columns are not related to making predictions
 training1<-training1[,-c(1:7)]
 x<-nearZeroVar(training1)
 training1<-training1[,-x]
  ##Because my computer can not handle the sample size of training set, I had to cut the size down to 3000 rows
-   training2<-training1[sample(nrow(training1), 3000), ]
+   training2<-training1[sample(nrow(training1), 2000), ]

 ##Create training set(70%) and testing set(30%)
-inTrain<-createDataPartition(training1$classe, p=0.7, list = F)
+inTrain<-createDataPartition(training1$classe, p=0.75, list = F)
 trainingSet<-training2[inTrain,]
 testingSet<-training2[-inTrain,]